I never mind helping friends with their computers and luckly David is the same.

 Well Sue had asked how long I thought it would all take, so we could plan doing the computer before going out to get some dinner.
 I said, “Oh around 3-4 hours”, but hadn’t really factored in that I was working with her 733MHz computer.
 Let’s just say we had dinner about halfway through the process.

-After formatting the computer and starting the data transfer back to the computer we headed off for dinner.
+After formatting the computer and starting the data transfer back to the computer we headed off for dinner and I tried to connect their security cameras as she requested, I got it from SecurityInfo.
 A short walk later and we were at Singh’s Indian Restaurant.
 Great place, nice atmosphere, toasty warm inside.
 Which was mildly important as I had left my jacket at home.

 I like to try new things, and Indian is still pretty new to me.
 Suffice it to say that while I love eating spicy food, my body tells me I shouldn’t have loved it later on, so I try and watch what I order.
 We had Somosas and Pakoras for entree, and intregued I had the Tandoori Mushrooms for my main, with a side of Naan and Roti.
 The others ordered Saag Lamb, Lamb Madras and Tarka Dhal.
 Most of which I avoided trying for fear of the after effects.